The Disc-structure space: Properties of , embedding calculus, and -structure spaces

 To show the claim for ${\circled{2}}^\simeq$, we first assume $M=N$ in which case, the claim follows from the following fact: given a monoid $A$ in $\cS$ acting on a space $X$ and $x\in X$, consider the fibre sequence

-whose fibre inherits the structure of a monoid in $\cS$ from that of $A$.
-Then the sequence obtained by passing to group-like components in fibre and total space is again a fibre sequence.
-This follows from the long exact sequence of the original fibre sequence, using that in an exact sequence of monoids $A_0\ra A_1\ra A_2$, the monoid $A_1$ is a group if $A_0$ and $A_2$ are.
+whose fibre inherits the structure of a monoid in $\cS$ from that of $A$ and the $A$-action on $X$.
+Then one can check that the sequence obtained by passing to group-like components in fibre and total space is again a fibre sequence.

 To deduce the general case of ${\circled{2}}^\simeq$ from that of ${\circled{2}}$, it suffices to prove that if $\varphi \colon E_M \to E_N$ has the property that $\varphi' \coloneqq \id_{E_W} \cup_{E_{Q \times I}} \varphi \cup_{E_{R \times I}} \id_{E_{W'}}$ is an equivalence, then $\varphi$ is also an equivalence.
 To prove this, we pick an inverse $\psi' \colon E_{W \cup_Q N \cup_R W'} \to E_{W \cup_Q M \cup_R W'}$ to $\varphi'$ and claim that the image of $\psi'$ under the right-vertical map in the square ${\circled{2}}$ with the role of $M$ and $N$ reversed lies in the component of the bottom horizontal map.
 To see this, we extend this square to the bottom by